adfaure/adfaure.github.io/content/_index.md

 +++

 Hello, my name is Adrien Faure, I finished my PhD in computer science in 2020.
-I am currently working at the LIG on the REGALE European project as an Engineer / Post-Doc.
+After three years working at the LIG on the REGALE European project as an Engineer / Post-Doc, I am want to work as a freelancer in IT.

-I am interested in distributed systems, such as cloud and edge systems.